bennami/workshop-react/README.md

 to be able to fully grasp react, I recomend you to freshen up on your JS, especially the ES6 features as we will be using them quite a lot.
 Fear not!
 I will quickly go over some fundamentals.
 I have some slides about the core definition Javascript to get you started [check it out!](https://docs.google.com/presentation/d/1SdM7FdoPiJQECB0lIrkXeqNFszoOpfSQyHVu4cMUJuw/edit?usp=sharing)

-Make sure you have node.js installed and  you will be ready to roll!
+Make sure you have node.js and npm installed and  you will be ready to roll!

 ### The flow of the workshop